 PERMA and choices

-One of the other big take-home messages of PERMA, is that, to a large extent, happiness and well-being is a choice.
+One of the other big take-home messages of PERMA is that, to a large extent, happiness and well-being are a choice.
 There are many ways we can experience the fives aspects of PERMA, in ways that can largely be detached from circumstances/events outside of your control.
 This is why, PERMA, can be a helpful concept to keep in mind, particularly in coaching situations where clients are expressing existential questions related to their well-being.